-Up next is a major multi-million pound project on the sporting side to create three level all-weather playing pitches by the end of 2019.
+Up next is a major multi-million pound project on the sporting side to create three level all-weather playing pitches.
 I say ‘level’ as the current grass pitches are on a bit of a slant.
-It’s all character building I guess, and Mr Murphy, Head of PE, tells me this might actually have given St Columba’s boys a competitive advantage against visiting teams, as they know exactly which way the ball’s going to go!
+It’s all character building I guess, and Mr Murphy, Head of PE, tells me this might actually have given St Columba’s pupils a competitive advantage against visiting teams, as they know exactly which way the ball’s going to go!
 I’m sure the shiny new pitches will be a welcome addition though.

-Prep School starts with two forms, each with a max of 18 boys.
-In Year 5 this jumps to three forms with max class sizes of 20, so there are never more than 60 boys per year.
-The sense of community starts young, with Prep School pupils all being allocated one of four houses (these are different to the Senior School houses).
-Each pupil has his own tie and PE T-shirt in his house colours.
-But it’s far from a divisive move – the boys are encouraged to be in competition with themselves more than with others.
+Prep School starts with two forms, each with a max of 18 pupils.
+In Year 5 this jumps to three forms with max class sizes of 20, so there are never more than 60 pupils per year.
+The sense of community starts young, with Prep School students all being allocated one of four houses (these are different to the Senior School houses).
+Each pupil has their own tie and PE T-shirt in their house colours.
+But it’s far from a divisive move – they are encouraged to be in competition with themselves more than with others.
 And doing well in lessons (not just in sport or music) is rewarded – the ‘science thinker of the fortnight’ gets to don the Joseph-and-the-Technicolour-Dreamcoat style lab coat!

-In the Art & DT room they boys are designing posters to promote the St Albans market.
+In the Art & DT room the pupils are designing posters to promote the St Albans market.
 There’s music playing softly in the background.
-Mrs Loveman, who’s been Head of Prep here for ten years, explains that the boys have probably been a bit noisy… if the chatter ramps up, the teacher puts some music goes on and the boys need to keep their voices low enough to hear it.
+Mrs Loveman explains that the children have probably been a bit noisy… if the chatter ramps up, the teacher puts some music goes on and the pupils need to keep their voices low enough to hear it.
 A clever way of bringing a bit of self-awareness and mindfulness into the classroom.

 Needless to say, there are specialist teachers for Prep music, and that’s along with French, IT, swimming, games and PE from age 4.
 From age 6 this also includes science and Art/D&T specialists, too.